wholy.sh

 03

 Hold loosely.
+It was never yours.

 Buddhism · Second Noble Truth